|

 | | Weekly : | | Daily : Move cursor over the icon to see details.

 Weekly Technical Indicators: [See GE weekly technical indicators chart] Weekly Lane's Stochastic is overbought while Williams' Percentage Range is strongly overbought.
 Use the Technical Stock Screener to see the list of stocks with overbought weekly Lane's Stochastic or strongly overbought weekly Williams' Percentage Range.
 Weekly Lane's Stochastic and MACD have bearish divergence.
 Use the following links to access the Lane's Stochastic and MACD help, or use the Technical Stock Screener to see the list of stocks with weekly Lane's Stochastic and MACD bearish divergence.
 The divergence between price and indicator is considering one of the most important buy/sell stocks trading signal.
 Oscillators are designed to signal a possible trend reversal.
 They can act as alerts and should be taken in conjunction with other technical analysis tools.
 Oscillators can be used to confirm other technical signals.
 Use the following links to access Lane's Stochastic and Williams' Percentage Range help.
 The weekly MACD line is above its signal line since May 9, 2025.
 This is an indication that the medium-term trend is up.
+The distance between MACD and the signal line is low, but getting bigger.
+It indicates that the current medium-term uptrend is getting stronger.
 Use the following link to access a MACD help.

 Daily Technical Indicators: [See GE daily technical indicators chart] Daily Williams' Percentage Range is overbought.
 Use the Technical Stock Screener to see the list of stocks with overbought daily Williams' Percentage Range.
-During the last week, daily Lane's Stochastic signal line (%D) has moved below overbought area.
-Such crossover is considered a bearish signal.
-Daily Lane's Stochastic has bearish divergence.
-Use the following links to access the Lane's Stochastic help, or use the Technical Stock Screener to see the list of stocks with daily Lane's Stochastic bearish divergence.
-During the last week, daily MACD line has moved below its signal line.
-Such crossover is considered a bearish signal.
+During the last week, daily MACD line has moved above its signal line.
+Such crossover is considered a bullish signal.
 During the last week, the price has risen above the Parabolic SAR (stop and reversal).
 A Parabolic SAR below the price is a bullish signal, and it indicates that momentum is likely to remain in the upward direction.
 A Parabolic SAR is used as a trailing stop loss for long or short positions.
 It works best during strong trending periods.
 Use the following links to access Parabolic SAR Help, or use the Technical Stock Screener to see the list of stocks with the Parabolic SAR close to the price level.

 | |